Table of Contents

 Harp Ukulele

-The Harp ukulele is a type that has a unique design.
+The Harp ukulele is a type that has an interesting design.
 It’s somewhat triangular and has strings that run along an arm as well as a neck.
-This gives the harp ukulele a distinctive sound that is different from other ukes.
-The harp ukulele is also small, which makes it very portable.

 This design is hard to miss!
 But is also not very common.
 You might see the harp ukulele in an ensemble or even as a solo instrument.
 Looking for something different in sound and design?
 The harp ukulele is definitely worth trying.